Mayokun28/StegHub-DevOps-Cloud-Engineering-Projects/Client-Server-Architecture-MySQL/Client-Server-Architecture.md

     Then save and close the file.

-## Step 6 - From MySQL client linux server, connect remotely to MySQL server database without using SSH
+## Step 6 - From MySQL client linux server, connect remotely to MySQL server database without using SSH.

 On the terminal tab for mysql client, we can connect remotely to the mysql server using the mysql utility.
 To do this, we can run the connection code below: